 This product has been discontinued by the manufacturer.
-To find a similar product, we suggest reading our Best DJ Controllers for Scratching post.
+To find a similar product, we suggest reading this post.

 The Numark NS7III offers DJs a unique 4 channel controller.
 Packed with features not available on other controllers it positions itself as the best controller for scratch DJs.
 Let’s check out what it has to offer.

 The Numark NS7III is a controller with the scratch DJ in mind.
 With plenty of excellent features to help scratch DJs learn the ropes before moving to turntables.
 Plus it’s great for existing turntablists that are looking for a controller.

 With such a unique controller there is a lot to discuss.
 Let’s dive into the details and see how the Numark NS7III stacks up to the competition.